Do Magnetars' X-ray luminosities exceed their spin-down luminosities?: Introduction

-From the raw data on fluxes $S$ and distances $D$ of magnetars in the McGill Online Magnetar Catalog\footnote{\url{http://www.physics.mcgill.ca/~pulsar/magnetar/main.html}} and the candidate decay rates of flux density with distance ($S\propto D^{-\alpha}$ for various values of $\alpha$) we compile a collection of data sets on the prospective luminosities of magnetars (Section~\ref{sec:data}).
+From the raw data on fluxes $S$ and distances $D$ of magnetars in the McGill Online Magnetar Catalog and the candidate decay rates of flux density with distance ($S\propto D^{-\alpha}$ for various values of $\alpha$) we compile a collection of data sets on the prospective luminosities of magnetars (Section~\ref{sec:data}).
 We then test the hypothesis of independence of luminosity and distance by evaluating the Efron--Petrosian statistic (Section~\ref{subsec:statistic}) for the data sets on prospective luminosities and magnetar distances with several different choices of the flux threshold (i.e.\ the truncation boundary below which the data set on $S$ may be regarded as incomplete).
 The resulting values of the Efron--Petrosian statistic for differing values of $\alpha$ in each case determine the significance levels at which the hypothesis of independence of luminosity and distance (and hence a given value of $\alpha$) can be rejected (Section~\ref{subsec:results}).

 We also assess the effects of random and (if any) systematic errors in the estimates of distance and flux on the test results by means of a Monte Carlo simulation (Section~\ref{subsec:errors}).
+Whether the size of the data set in the McGill Magnetar Catalog is sufficient for the purposes of the present rank analysis is ascertained in Section~\ref{subsec:size} where we augment this data set by the inclusion of its permissible permutations.
+The alternative interpretation of the traits of magnetar emission, on the basis of the findings in~\citet{Ardavan2021,ArdavanHeuristic}, is presented in Section~\ref{sec:conclusion}.